mcraiha/spine-unity-docs/Events.md

 ![](http://i.imgur.com/x9sd6yd.png)
 ## Coding for Spine Events & AnimationState callbacks

-**Spine.AnimationState** provides animation callbacks in the form of [C# events](https://msdn.microsoft.com/en-us/library/awbftdfh.aspx).
+**Spine.AnimationState** provides functionality for animation callbacks in the form of [C# events](https://msdn.microsoft.com/en-us/library/awbftdfh.aspx).
 You can use these to handle some basic points of animation playback.

-> **For the novice programmer**: "Callbacks"/"Events" mean you can tell the system to inform you when *something* specific happens.
-It lets you know when that *something* happens by calling a method you gave it prior.
-The structure and syntax for this varies from language to language.
+> **For the novice programmer**: [Callbacks](https://en.wikipedia.org/wiki/Callback_%28computer_programming%29) mean you can tell the system to inform you when *something* specific happens by giving it a method to call when that something happens.
+[Events](https://en.wikipedia.org/wiki/Event_%28computing%29) are the meaningful points in program execution— in this case, that you can subscribe to/handle with your own code by providing a function/method for the event system to call.
+>
+> The structure and syntax for callback functionality varies from language to language.
 See the sample code at the bottom for examples of C# syntax.

 ![](http://i.imgur.com/kzv0qRA.png)

-Spine.AnimationState raises events:
+Spine.AnimationState raises the following events:
  - **Start** is raised when an animation starts playing,
 	 - This applies to right when you call `SetAnimation`.
 	 - I can also be raised when a queued animation starts playing.